Ok, that's not the answer you were looking for.

 - Cooperating with several non-profits and volunteering

-- Working with Effective Altruist organisations and trying to save the world
+- Working with Effective Altruist organisations trying to do as much good as possible

 This takes up most of my time, but when I'm not buried in work, I play some video games, hang out with my friends, have philosophical discussion or play some Pen & Paper Roleplaying games.
 I also sometimes spend hours randomly reading blogs or surfing the internet.